bharatkumar00797/Amazon-Cloud-Development/Create Custom AMI.md

 •	Amazon EC2

-## Commands used in the video tutorial:
+## Commands used in the to begin UI:

 ### Login as a root user:
 sudo su -